hrl-team/online_exp/README.md

 In addition to the mysql database, experiment logs are recorded under the "/log" folder.
 Log files are produced as a backup for eventual missing data from the database (for example due to connexion problems).
 They contain all task information, including trial by trials data.
-So, __if you don't want to setup a database, you can extract the experiments data by parsing log files__.
+So, __if you don't want to setup a database, you can extract data by parsing log files__.

 The code is also __compatible with mobile devices__, so experiments can be run on tablets and smartphones.
 Here is an example of a task that you can generate http://human-rl.scicog.fr/exp/